Neuroendocrine & Carcinoid Tumors

 Chemotherapy drugs travel through the blood to kill cancer cells anywhere in the body.
 Generally, chemotherapy is only used for NETs that have or will spread to other organs; cause severe symptoms; or don’t respond to other treatments.

-If there are liver metastases, this is a way to cut the tumor’s blood supply and bring high doses of chemotherapy directly to the liver through a catheter.
+For liver metastases, this is a way to cut the tumor’s blood supply and bring high doses of chemotherapy directly to the liver through a catheter.

 Clinical trials are studies to find new treatments.
 Ask your doctor if they would recommend a clinical trial for your treatment.
 There are many clinical trials studying new ways to treat NETs.

-Treatments to Manage Carcinoid and Other Syndromes
+Treatments to Manage Syndromes

 Treatments to manage symptoms from carcinoid syndrome:

-- Somatostatin analogues (SSAs): to prevent, control, or reduce hormone-related symptoms like skin flushing and diarrhea.
+- Somatostatin analogues (SSAs): to prevent, control, or reduce hormone-related symptoms like skin flushing and diarrhea

 - Cyproheptadin: to relieve allergy symptoms